-PROPOSITION I. All created rectitude consists in conformity to some rule or law.-Rectitude is a mere relative thing, and its relation is to a rule.
-By "a rule," I here mean "a law" strictly taken; and therefore I speak this only of created rectitude.
-A law is a rule of duty given by a superior to an inferior: nothing can be in that sense a rule to God, or the measure of increated rectitude.
+1. All created rectitude consists in conformity to some rule or law.
+Rectitude is a mere relative thing, and its relation is to a rule.
+By a rule, I here mean a law strictly taken; and therefore I speak this only of created rectitude.
+A law, is a rule of duty given by a superior to an inferior; nothing can be in that sense a rule to God, or the measure of increated rectitude.

-PROP.
-11. The highest rule of all created rectitude is the will of God, considered as including most intrinsically an eternal and immutable reason, justice, and goodness.-It is certain [that] there can be no higher rule to creatures than the divine will; and as certain that the government of God over his creatures is always reasonable, and just, and gracious: and that this reasonableness, justice, and goodness by which it is so, should be subjected any where but in God himself, none that know what God is (according to our more obvious notions of him) can possibly think.
-(Rom vii.
-12; xii.
-1, 2; Ezek. xviii.
-25; xxxiii.)
+2. The highest rule of all created rectitude, is the will of God, considered as including most intrinsically, an eternal and immutable reason, justice, and goodness.
+It is certain, there can be no higher rule to creatures than the divine will; and as certain that the government of God over his creatures, is always reasonable and just and gracious; and that this reasonableness, justice and goodness by which it is so, should be subjected any where but in God himself, none that know what God is according to our more obvious notions of him can possibly think.
+Rom.
+7. 12, 12, 1, 2, Ezek.
+18, 25, ch.
+33.